 The modern 5-axis vertical mills offer possibilities to rotate the part for more access and faster turnaround times.
 Automating all the movements results in better accuracy, quicker lead times and close to identical batches of parts.

 - Considerably cheaper than horizontal mills, with a price difference up to 4-5x

 - Availability because more workshops can afford them

-- Easier to use because the vertical mill provides better visibility to what is actually going on
+- Easier to use because the vertical mill provides better visibility of what is actually going on

 - More machinists who can provide great results

-- The machines are smaller, requiring less space in the workshop
+- The machines are smaller, requiring less space in the CNC machine shop